ninjaframework/ninja/ninja-core/src/site/markdown/documentation/servlet_bridge.md

 The Servlet-bridge
 ------------------

-The bst way to add servlets and filters to Ninja is to use Ninja's SevletModule at /conf/ServletModule.java .
+The best way to add servlets and filters to Ninja is to use Ninja's SevletModule at /conf/ServletModule.java .

 <pre class="prettyprint">
     public class ServletModule extends com.google.inject.servlet.ServletModule {